Are you determined to make 2017 a bit better than last year? Start 2017 with a bang and your year will go from strength to strength.

 Speak to your line manager or HR if you’re not sure what options are available to you.
 If you have to interview for a new position, make sure that you’re fully prepared for it.
 Believe in yourself and you can go a long way.

 What’s on your priorities list for 2017?
-Have you got any tips you could share to help someone else kick-start their year?
+How are you going to start 2017 with a bang?
 Leave a comment below.

 Andy is our Social Media & Community Coordinator, bringing you helpful tips, useful information and NHS news.